aiyayayah/Jap-Rider-Otw/README.md

 ###  Gameplay Objectives
 - **Primary Objective**: Complete delivery orders to earn money and meet each level’s financial goal.
 - **Levels**: Three progressive levels with increasing complexity:
-  1. Pay monthly rent.
+  1. Pay monthly rent
-  2. Cover a family emergency.
+  2. Cover a family emergency
-  3. Save for tuition fees.
+  3. Save for tuition fees

 ## 🕹️Core Mechanics
 - **Timed Deliveries**: Deliver orders before deadlines — late deliveries reduce your earnings.
 - **Fuel Management**: Monitor your petrol level and refuel when needed.
 - **Random Events**: Interact with NPCs — some help, some hinder.
 Beware of robberies and accidents.
 - **Performance Rating**: Your delivery time and accuracy affect your star rating and bonuses.

-## 🎮Game Features
-- **Interactive World**: Accept orders from houses, wait at shops, and deliver to NPCs.
-- **Resource Management**: Balance money, fuel, and time under pressure.
-- **Realistic Themes**: Reflect real-life stressors like financial burdens, time scarcity, and unexpected emergencies.
-- **Multiple Outcomes**: Your efficiency and decisions impact whether you succeed or fail.

 ## 🧩How to Play